maviqus/GroupProject-Buoi3/README.md

-# GroupProject-Buoi3
+# GroupProject-Buoi3 - Member B Version

-This is the repository for Group Project Session 3.
+This is the repository for Group Project Session 3 - Modified by Member B.

 ## Contributors
 - Nguyen Xuan Bach